-Normally at a Coastguard incident, I would have had a debrief with my colleagues, we would have discussed what had happened and that would have diffused the situation.
-Unfortunately, on this occasion, I ended up stood in the middle of a dual carriageway, waiting for the police to take my details whilst the ambulance and fire crews completed their hot debriefs.
+Normally at a coastguard incident, I would have had a debrief with my colleagues.
+We would have discussed what had happened and that would have diffused the situation.
+Unfortunately, on this occasion, I ended up stood in the middle of a dual carriageway, waiting for the police to take my details while the ambulance and fire crews completed their hot debriefs.
 I felt like I was completely on my own.

 I gave my details to the police and headed for home.
 I didn't get very far.
-I had to pull over as I couldn't hold my feeling back anymore.
+I had to pull over as I couldn't hold my feelings back anymore.